Everybody is a genius. But if you judge a fish by its ability to climb a tree, it will spend its whole life thinking it’s stupid. ~~Albert Einstein

 And thus my love of homeschooling!
 I appreciate that I can customize a curriculum for each of my children.
 We use My Father’s World for our Bible, History, Science, and art/music, tweaking it to suit each child’s needs, while using even more customized materials for Language Arts and Math.

 The best part of our “school” is that we don’t have labels, because we understand that we’re all different and that God has created each individual with a specific purpose.
 There is no one-size-fits-all curriculum and we have the freedom to use what works best for each child.
 Imagine being in a school in which someone who loves and wants only the best for you, hand picks a program specifically tailored to your learning style.

-If you have a child who struggles with writing, spelling, letters, etc, we've had great success—a small magnetic board and letter tiles.
+If you have a child who struggles with writing, spelling, letters, etc, we’ve had great success adding in a small magnetic board and letter tiles.
 Whenever he misses words on a test, he spends about 5 minutes spelling out the word on the board and it works wonders.
 (Best $30 I’ve ever spent).

 I will post something in the future regarding specific curriculum choices and services that we’ve found beneficial for each child’s learning style and needs.

 We’ve also noticed huge improvements since we cut back on gluten, but that’s another blog altogether!

 I would love to hear how you work with your own children’s specific learning styles.
 Please leave a comment below.